Objectives

 • Adjust dataset-wide settings

-• Modify schema
+• Modify schema (column names and types)

-• Configure data source options
+• Configure file import options

 Prepare the dataset